-Samsung Brings Joy To The Holiday Season With Exceptional Gifts For Loved Ones
+Samsung brings joy to the holiday season with exceptional gifts for loved ones

-(MENAFN- Mid-East Info) Samsung Gulf Electronics is spreading holiday cheer by making it easier than ever for families to share the gift of innovation with their loved ones.
-This festive season, Samsung is offering substantial benefits on a vast selection of premium technology gifts on Samsung.
+(MENAFN- Hill & Knowlton) Dubai, UAE, December 20, 2024: Samsung Gulf Electronics is spreading holiday cheer by making it easier than ever for families to share the gift of innovation with their loved ones.
+This festive season, Samsung is offering substantial benefits on a vast selection of premium technology gifts on Samsung.com.

 Samsung's wearable innovations, including the advanced Galaxy Watch Ultra, help loved ones stay connected and maintain their wellness journey through the festivities and beyond.
 For family entertainment, Samsung's lineup of premium televisions, including the immersive 77-inch OLED 4K Smart AI TV and the art-inspired The Frame, can transform any living room into a space for creating lasting holiday memories together.